 The scientists subsequently teamed up with researchers in Austria who study people with REM (rapid eye movement) sleep disorders in an effort to discover whether the test can spot Parkinson’s before doctors can.
 The Guardian reports that a separate study found people with a specific kind of such disorder have a 50% risk of developing Parkinson’s in later life.

-“If we can detect the disease early on, that would be very good news,” commented Professor Barran.
+“If we can detect the disease early on, that would be very good news,” commented Barran.
 “It would mean we have a test that picks it up before motor symptoms appear.”

 In parallel, more than 1,000 Parkinson’s patients and hundreds of healthy people are having their sebum analysed in order to assess how reliable the test is.
 Scientists will also look at whether changes in the odour reflect the progression of the disease, or even different forms of Parkinson’s.